BlvckBytes/ctor-ensure/README.md

     // Current ctor argument, scalar or array
     arg: any,

-  ) => boolean;
+  // Return the value that caused trouble, or null if all passed ) => {
+    error: boolean,
+    value?: any,
+  };
 }
 ```

 The description may be an immediate value, or a thunk. `process()` will be called for every field (or element of an array) the ensure is connected with.
-It simply returns true if the validation succeeded, and false if it didn't.
+It returns an object with the error-flag (true on error, false if valid) and the value that caused trouble.
 To get a feel for how the standard ensures have been implemented, have a look at the sourcecode.

 ## Templating